ngomez-dev/NolanGame/README.md

 4/28/2026 Added more comments dividing my sections to organize.
 Added functions changing ball movement, score, and removing blocks when colliding happens.
 Established Ball movement.

 4/29/2026 Added left and right wall collisions and added game over feature when the ball goes below the platform.

+4/29/2026 Added lives system, still yet to display the hearts in the bottom right of the screen.